 - What is prayer?

-What Happens When You Pray?
+When You Pray?

-- When you pray it opens the door to express our gratitude to God for all He does.
+- When you pray, it opens the door to express our gratitude to God for all He does.
 It says in Psalm 9:1, “I will praise you, O LORD, with all my heart; I will tell of all your wonders.”
 When we pray, we acknowledge God’s faithfulness and all His blessings.

-- When you pray it is actually an act of worship and also an act of obedience.
+- When you pray, it is an act of worship and also an act of obedience.
 It says in 1 Thessalonians 5:16-18: “Be joyful always; pray continually; give thanks in all circumstances, for this is God’s will for you in Christ Jesus.”
 We ought to make prayer a regular habit and do it daily.

 Helpful Scriptures About Prayer